nwillc/genfuncs/README.md

 func FlatMap[T, R any](slice container.GSlice[T], transform genfuncs.Function[T, container.GSlice[R]]) (result container.GSlice[R])
 ```

-FlatMap returns a slice of all elements from results of transform being invoked on each element of original slice\, and those resultant slices concatenated\.
+FlatMap returns a slice of all elements from results of transform being invoked on each element of original slice, and those resultant slices concatenated.

 <details><summary>Example</summary>
 <p>